michaelfortunato/homomorphism-expressivity/main.typ

-In the next section we compare and constrast how Autobahn and Schur Nets how the models compute on a pendant graph with a 5-cycle, in precise detail.
+In the next section we compare and contrast how Autobahn and Schur Nets how the models compute on a pendant graph with a 5-cycle, in precise detail.
 This will give us the conceptual basis to give a formal analysis of the expressivity of both frameworks.
-Moreover, it will suggest that the expressivity of both GNNs frameworks is best measured via sub-graph counting, and as a corollary why WL tests are not a satistifactory measure of expressivity for these frameworks.
+Moreover, it will suggest that the expressivity of both GNNs frameworks is best measured via sub-graph counting, and as a corollary why WL tests are not a satisfactory measure of expressivity for these frameworks.
 This will lead us to our major contribution, which is providing a precise characterization of Schur Nets and Autobahn within the measurement framework of Homomorphism Expressivity.